Center-to-limb variation of spectral lines and continua observed with SST/CRISP and SST/CHROMIS: Observations and data processing

 \section{Observations and data processing}

 Our data consist of ten mosaics, each spanning one solar radius, taken with the SST, using both the CRisp Imaging SpectroPolarimeter \citep[CRISP,][]{Scharmer08} and the CHROMospheric Imaging Spectrometer \citep[CHROMIS;][]{Scharmer17} simultaneously.
-All mosaics were observed during two campaigns, one in June 2019 and another in June 2021, which henceforth will be called Campaign I and Campaign II, respectively.
-Observations from Campaign I were taken from the disk center towards the solar north pole, while observations from Campaign II were taken from the solar south pole towards the disk center (see Fig.~\ref{fig:pig}).
+All mosaics were observed during two campaigns, one in June 2019 and another in June 2021, which henceforth are called Campaign I and Campaign II, respectively.
+Observations from Campaign I were taken from the disk center toward the solar north pole, while observations from Campaign II were taken from the solar south pole toward the disk center (see Fig.~\ref{fig:pig}).
 In all cases, there was roughly a 30\% area overlap between each consecutive pointing (see Fig.~\ref{fig:overview}).

-To maximize the number of quiet-sun pixels in each field of view, all observations were carried out during periods when there were no active regions along the mosaic path.
-The observations were made under variable seeing conditions.
+To maximize the number of quiet-Sun pixels in each FOV, all observations were carried out during periods when there were no active regions along the mosaic path.
+The observations were carried out under variable seeing conditions.
 This is acceptable because we are primarily interested in taking large-scale averages along the mosaic and using the fine-scale structure solely for alignment purposes.
-The spectral lines from Campaign I were observed with one spectral scan per pointing during better seeing, while the lines from Campaign II were taken with three spectral scans per pointing in order to increase the likelihood of a good scan during often poor seeing conditions.
-All the spectral lines were observed without polarimetry except \FeI.
+The spectral lines from Campaign I were observed with one spectral scan per pointing during better seeing, while the lines from Campaign II were taken with three spectral scans per pointing in order to increase the likelihood of a good scan during poor seeing conditions.
+All the spectral lines were observed without polarimetry, except for \FeI.

 We list each of the observed lines in Tables~\ref{tab:lines} and \ref{tab:linesteps}.
 All wavelength positions are given relative to their line center.
-We note that not all lines are symmetrically sampled, in such a case a value will only have a $+$ or $-$ instead of a $\pm$ symbol in front of it.
+We note that not all lines are symmetrically sampled; in such a case, a value only has a $+$ or $-$ instead of a $\pm$ symbol in front of it.